 Strictlyheadies on Instagram – A prolific vinyl collector, this account has posted pictures of first pressings and reviews of hundreds of jazz albums, most notably 356 Blue Note albums from January, 2019 to July, 2021.
 Simply scrolling through the feed is a history lesson.

 Rateyourmusic / Sonemic – One of the oldest and largest user-maintained music databases online.
 I’ve had an account since the site’s infancy in 2004 and my liner note lists there are the foundation of The Jazz Tome.
-You’ll find that nearly every link here sends you back there, too.
-If you find yourself there often, I highly recommend signing up for a $20/year subscription to remove ads and access a dark theme.
+If you find yourself there often, I recommend signing up for a $20/year subscription to remove ads and access themes.

 Tim Foley Illustrations – Tim’s incredible list of illustration credits (seriously, look at this list) is equaled only by the variety of hobbies he’s pursued.
 I got to know him through many rounds of disc golf up and down the woods and dunes of west Michigan.
 You can get to know him via his comic strip, Mose Goes Walkies, or through the music of his award-winning American Roots group, Jukejoint Handmedowns.